 How About The New British Airways Business Class?

-If you choose to take a middle pair of seats, the privacy screen can be slid in and out but the seats are angled inwards so your head nearer to the head of the person across the aisle than the person in the other middle seat.
+If you choose to take a middle pair of seats, the privacy screen can be slid in and out, but the seats are angled inwards, so your head is nearer to the person’s head across the aisle than the person in the other middle seat.
 Overhead lockers are provided for extra storage.
-I prefer the window seats and even if I were travelling as a couple or a single, for me, the best seats in the cabin would be the window seats.
+I prefer the window seats, and even if I were traveling as a couple or a single, for me, the best seats in the cabin would be the window seats.

 Why Fly BA First Class?

-If your option is to fly British Airways in NEW Business Class or British Airways in First, the First experience is NOT hugely superior, and your money is more efficiently spent in Business.
+If your option is to fly British Airways in NEW Business Class or British Airways in First, the First experience is not hugely superior.
+Your money is more efficiently spent in Business.
 Yes, First is still better, but not hugely so.
-So if you are due to fly on a new A350 (currently the only planes in the BA fleet which will have the new Business Class) then consider flying Business over First because it offers better value.
+So, if you are due to fly on a new A350 (currently the only planes in the BA fleet that will have the new Business Class), consider flying Business over First because it offers better value.

 Fly For Free On British Airways

 I usually book my flights for free on air miles and American Express Rewards, which convert directly to Avios (along with other airline miles).
 The free Amex Gold Card is an incredible deal with a huge free bonus of Membership Rewards and even more if you apply through our referral link.
 You also get limited free airport lounge access with this free card.
 You can apply for the UK & US card right here.